alazaroc/blog-web-code/_posts/en/2024-10-14-how-the-aws-well-architected-tool-can-transform-your-cloud-architecture.md

 Using the AWS Well-Architected Tool allows your team to `self-assess your architecture and identify areas for improvement`.
 However, an **official review** conducted by an AWS Well-Architected Partner provides a more in-depth evaluation and often includes a comprehensive remediation plan.

-> While the AWS Well-Architected Framework sets the foundation for best practices, the AWS Well-Architected Tool takes it a step further by turning those principles into actionable insights for your specific workloads.
+> The AWS Well-Architected `Framework` sets the foundation for best practices, and the AWS Well-Architected `Tool` takes it a step further by turning those principles into actionable insights for your specific workloads.
 {: .prompt-info }

 ---